Alvixeon/byte_me/README.md

 # byte_me
 get it, funny joke.
-Anyway it literally just opens a file as a new file, erasing all the data and putting it to 0 bytes
+Anyway it literally just opens a file as a new file, erasing all the data and putting it to 0 bytes.

 byte_me.eat(path)